Project D - Second Segment

 “Oh, have the Infiltrators gotten rid of the yoga class?
 Damn.
 You know, I’ve been meaning to work on flexibility.”
 Drake laughed and moved out of reach.

 The door opened to a room cluttered in rows of booths.
-Tube ran all about the room; objects, messages, even people traveling their cylinder highways.
+Tubes ran all about the room; objects, messages, even people traveling their cylinder highways.
 Drake’s eyes widened.
-This was much more advance than when he’d last been here.
+This was much more advanced than when he’d last been here.